What Is Probate?

 1. Submit a Death Certificate

-First, an executor or representative of the estate will start the probate process by filing the death certificate with the probate court along with the will.
+First, an executor or representative of the estate will start the probate process.
+They typically file the death certificate and the will with the probate court.
 If there is no will, then the decedent is intestate.
-The court initiates procedures for intestate probate, which take longer than if there was a will.
+The court initiates procedures for intestate probate.
+These procedures take longer than if there is a will.
 If there is a will, the process is more streamlined.

 2. Validate the Will

 If your will has a "self-proving" affidavit, this will speed up the probate process.
-This affidavit, signed by the witnesses in front of a notary, states that the will is authentic.
-This eliminates the step of having the witnesses testify to the will's authenticity in court.
+Witnesses sign this affidavit in front of a notary.
+The self-proving affidavit states that the will is authentic.
+This eliminates the need to have witnesses testify to the will's authenticity in court.

 3. Appoint a Personal Representative

 The next step is for a probate court judge to approve someone to administer the estate.
 The judge appoints the executor or personal representative named in your will.
-If there is no will, the judge will appoint someone, usually a family member, to handle the estate.
+If there is no will, the judge will appoint someone.
+The court usually appoints a family member to handle the estate.

-The personal representative will receive "letters testamentary," which is essentially the probate court giving the personal representative permission to handle the decedent's estate.
-The personal representative uses these letters to contact banks and attorneys and manage the estate administration.
+The personal representative will receive "letters testamentary."
+Letters testamentary signify that the probate court gives the personal representative legal authority over the decedent's estate.
+The personal representative uses these letters to manage the estate administration.
+This legal document will allow the personal representative to contact banks and attorneys on the estate's behalf.

 4. Post a Bond

-Because a personal representative will handle money, property, and assets, the court may require the personal representative to post a probate bond.
+A personal representative likely will handle money, property, and assets.
+Thus, the court may require the personal representative to post a probate bond.
 The estate pays for the cost of the bond.
 However, you can waive the bond requirement for your personal representative in your will.
 This will save your estate an additional expense.

 5. Alert Creditors and Beneficiaries

-The personal representative now has the task of identifying beneficiaries and notifying creditors of the probate administration.
+The personal representative now has the task of identifying beneficiaries.
+They must also notify creditors of the probate administration.
 The creditors then have a specified time frame to submit claims against the estate.
-If they do not respond during that time, they cannot collect on those claims.
+They can only collect on those claims if they respond during that time.

-6. Appraise Property and Assets To Determine the Value of Your Estate
+6. Appraise Property and Assets to Determine the Estate's Value

 7. Pay Valid Debts